 Details on serving size and servings per container may be omitted where the reference on serving size cannot be determined due to the nature of that food.
-Hence, instead of the statement "amount per serving," the statement "amount per 100 g" or "amount per 100 ml" shall be used as appropriate.
+Food manufacturers and importers can use the statement "amount per 100 g" or "amount per 100 ml" instead of the statement "amount per serving."

-Guideline Daily Amounts (GDA) Labeling
+2.2.1 Guideline Daily Amounts (GDA) Labeling